alphagov/verify-self-service/doc/adr/0003-use-pundit-for-rbac.md

 relatively easy to implement within our application.
 A proof of concept was created in a few hours which restricted creating new components within the application to those who hold the `gds` or `dev` roles.
-Policies and permissions are defined in code as plain ruby objects which are easy to understand and simple to implement.
+Policies and permissions are defined in code as plain Ruby objects which are easy to understand and simple to implement.
 This ease of implementation and an appearance of providing the fuctionality we are seeking we believe makes pundit a good candidate for implementing RBAC within our application.